Case Studies

 Manufacturing analysis flagged supply chain concentration risk and challenging logistics requirements.
 Unit economics at projected production volumes revealed insufficient margins to support the planned commercial model.

-A1: Clinical Evidence
+Clinical Evidence Assessment

 Strong preclinical data.
 Well-designed pivotal study with statistically significant healing rates.
 The science was real — the commercial strategy wasn't.
 This is the pattern we see most often.